nodejs/node/doc/api/net.markdown

 but the latter may do some processing of pipe names, such as resolving `..` sequences.
 Despite appearances, the pipe name space is flat.
 Pipes will *not persist*, they are removed when the last reference to them is closed.
-Do not forget javascript string escaping requires paths to be specified with double-backslashes, such as:
+Do not forget JavaScript string escaping requires paths to be specified with double-backslashes, such as:

     net.createServer().listen(